Our facilitators

 Erin O'Dwyer

-In more than 25 years as a journalist, Erin has worked across print, digital, broadcast and publishing media.
-Her writing has appeared in publications as diverse as The Sydney Morning Herald and The Age, Good Weekend, The Saturday Paper, The Guardian, Australian Geographic, Marie Claire and Vogue.
-She has been a producer for the ABC, an editor for SBS, and her audio documentaries have been broadcast on ABC’s Radio National.
-She has been recognised three times in the Australian UN Media Peace Awards for her social issues journalism, and she is a Walkley Awards finalist.
+An award-winning journalist, writer and editor, Erin has nearly three decades' experience across print, digital, broadcast and publishing media.
+Her journalism has appeared in publications as diverse as The Sydney Morning Herald, The Saturday Paper, The Guardian, Australian Geographic and Vogue.
+She has been a producer for the ABC, a specialist editor for SBS, and her audio documentaries have been broadcast on ABC’s Radio National.
+She has been recognised three times in the Australian UN Media Peace Awards, and is a Walkley Awards finalist.

-Erin is a passionate mentor and teacher, and has two decades’ experience lecturing in journalism, narrative non-fiction and media law at universities including the University of Sydney, UTS, UNSW and QUT.
+Erin is a passionate mentor and educator, and has two decades’ experience lecturing at universities including the University of Sydney, UTS, UNSW and QUT.
 Erin holds a PhD (UTS), and a BA in Media Studies (UQ).
 She is also a qualified lawyer, with an LLB (Hons) and a GDLP (ANU).
 She is admitted to practice law in the Supreme Court of NSW.
 She has served on a number of non-profit Boards.

 Erin believes teaching and mentoring is one of the best ways of learning.